-Based on the studied theses, the committee is of the opinion that the level of the graduates is good and that students regularly achieve more than the required master's level.
-The quantitative approach to research addressed in the intended learning outcomes and programme, is reflected in the studied theses.
-The technical quality is quite high and up to or above the standard.
-In many of the studied theses, students develop and apply novel tools.
-The committee notes that the final written feedback in the thesis evaluation form is quite limited.
+Based on the studied theses, the committee is of the opinion that the level of the graduates is good.
+Some of the studied theses showed a very good level.
+The quantitative approach to research that is addressed in the intended learning outcomes and programme, is reflected in the studied theses.
+The studied theses generally have an empirical research question and involve substantial data analysis.
+The committee noted that the final written feedback in the thesis evaluation form is quite diverse.
 The committee concludes that the programme meets this standard.